 Executive Team

-Dr. Jen Riegle is a licensed Naturopathic Physician with a degree from Bastyr University.
-She carries advanced certification and training in environmental medicine, women’s health, infertility, biofeedback, and traditional medicine practices.
-She is the owner of Wild Oak Medicine in Santa Rosa, California.
+Dr. Jen Riegle is a licensed Naturopathic Doctor with a degree from Bastyr University, where she received advanced training in environmental medicine, infectious disease, gastrointestinal health, women’s health, infertility, biofeedback, and traditional medicine practices.

 Volunteer Integrative Health Ambassadors